20eung/mtu-mss/README.md

 Packet needs to be fragmented but DF set.
 Packet needs to be fragmented but DF set.
 Packet needs to be fragmented but DF set.
-Packet needs to be fragmented but DF set.

 C:\Users\netcanuck>ping 172.16.68.1 -f -l 1384